A Practical Guide to PID Controller Implementation: Implementation features

 \subsection{Control signal limitation}

 In almost all PID control systems, the controller output is limited due to actuator constraints.
-In many cases, the lower bound is $u_{\min}=0~\%$, which reflects a motor being turned off or a valve being fully closed, and the upper bound is $u_{\max}=100~\%$, which reflects the motor running at maximum speed or the valve being fully open.
+In many cases, the lower bound is $u_{\min}=0$~\si{\percent}, which reflects a motor being turned off or a valve being fully closed, and the upper bound is $u_{\max}=100$~\si{\percent}, which reflects the motor running at maximum speed or the valve being fully open.
 The values of these limits depend on the actuator for each particular control problem, and the limitation is expressed as

-In some PID control systems, the rate at which the control signal is allowed to change may also be limited due to safety or due to windup, if the actuator is slow.
+In some PID control systems, the rate at which the control signal is allowed to change may also be limited due to safety or due to a slow actuator.
 This puts the restriction